 Figure 8: Reg.
-19 Consultation - Percentage of comments that considered the Local Plan legally compliant
+19 Consultation - Percentage of comments that considered the Local Plan legally compliant his document was classified as: OFFICIAL Submission Consultation Statement

 7.5.5.
 Of the responses that considered parts of the Local Plan to be unsound, under the tests of soundness set out in the National Planning Policy Framework, 26% considered the part commented on to be unjustified, and 21% considered the part in question not to be consistent with national policy.
 20% considered the part in question to not be effective, and 18% considered it not to be positively prepared.